mmazzarolo/mmazzarolo.com/content/blog/2016-10-05-redux-organization/index.md

       └── product.js
 ```

-This structure is promoted by the [official Redux repository examples](https://github.com/reactjs/redux/tree/master/examples/todos/src) and in my opinion it is still a pretty solid option.
+This structure is promoted by the [official Redux repository examples](https://github.com/reactjs/redux/tree/master/examples/todos/src) and in, my opinion, it's still a pretty solid option.
-The main drawback of a structure like is that even adding a small feature might end up in editing many different files.
+The main drawback of this structure is that even adding a small feature might end up in editing many different files.
-For example adding a field (that is updated by an action) to the product store means that you'll have to:
+For example, adding a field (that is updated by an action) to the product store means that you'll have to:

 - add the action type in `types/product.js`
 - add the action creator in `actions/products.js`